Tigray rebels accuse Ethiopia of attacks after peace deal

 “According to sources at Lemlem-Karl Hospital, drone of #Ethiopia has attacked civilians,” Kindeya Gebrehiwot said on Twitter.

-“There was also shelling of artillaries in the same city that killed & wounded civilians.
-This happens after signing the peace agreement at #Pretoria,” he said.
+He said there was artillery shelling “in the same city that killed & wounded civilians.
+This happens after signing the peace agreement at #Pretoria”.

 AFP was not able to independently verify the claims.